Current Borrowers

 Having a good credit score is an important part of most people’s lives.
 It lets lenders know how trustworthy you are with borrowing money.
 This can include everything from a small business loan to a big financial commitment like a home mortgage.
+Yet, most people still have no idea how their credit score works and the importance of having the correct information on their credit report or how to remove negative items from their credit report.

 Here are some things to keep in mind next time you think about your credit score.